gd-py/WES-IOE/README.md

 2. Create csv file in the mentioned structure.
 You can use tools like https://www.onlineocr.net/ to create an excel file out of your compiled marksheets pdf.
 This cann accelerate the process.
 3. Run the python script.

+PS: Don't ask me to run the code for you.
+Run it yourself.